* Political tumult in Washington weighs on greenback

 next month, which had also pressured the dollar.

-Against the safe-haven yen, the dollar was flat at 111.46
+Against the safe-haven yen, the dollar edged down 0.1

-but was on track for its first week of falls in five,
+percent to 111.35 and was on track for its first week of

-with risk appetite having fallen across markets this week.
+falls in five, with risk appetite having fallen across markets

 For Reuters Live Markets blog on European and UK stock